You’ve made dinner. It’s a chicken recipe you’ve cooked dozens of times. You followed the recipe to a “t,” yet the

-Moisture can escape from chicken at any time, so it’s best to keep it covered with plastic wrap until you are ready to cook as well as when you are marinading it.
-I like to use a large plastic bag for this.
+Moisture can escape from chicken before cooking, so keep it covered with plastic wrap until you are ready to use it and when you are marinading.
+Freezer bags are great at keeping the air out.

 Since lack of moisture can cause dry, rubbery chicken, the best way to prevent it is to give it some more by soaking it in heavily salted water before cooking.

 This process helps to break down some of the muscle fibers of the meat and tenderize them.
 Some of the brine is absorbed into the meat, further preventing dryness.
 My personal favorite is to soak the chicken in pickle juice before cooking.

-Say you have brined it, cooked it to safe cooking temperature, and it’s still rubbery.
+Say you have brined it, cooked it to a safe cooking temperature, and it’s still rubbery.
 Now we blame the chicken.

 Woody Chicken Breast

 Woody Chicken Breast is a condition where the muscle fibers are tight and knotted.
-Retailers still sell chickens with moderate cases of woody chicken despite various inspections.
 The disease affects 5-10% of chickens in the United States.
+Retailers sell chickens with moderate cases of woody chicken.

 White Striping in Chicken

-White striping, a meat quality issue, degrades the taste and nutritional value of chicken, resulting in less tender meat, doesn’t absorb marinade easily, and contains more fat.
+White striping, a meat quality issue, degrades chicken’s taste and nutritional value, resulting in less tender meat, which doesn’t absorb marinade easily, and contains more fat.

 How to Avoid White Striping and Woody Chicken Breast

-The exact causes of this issue are unknown, but it’s thought that the efforts to create more robust chickens have caused the muscle density to increase.
+The exact causes of this issue are unknown, but it’s thought that the efforts to create bigger chickens have caused the muscle density to increase.

 “While the specific causes of muscular disorders like [white striping] are still being researched, the vast majority of studies conducted thus far have found a correlation between fast growth, heavier weights, higher breast yield, and the development of myopathies in broilers.”